BaldarSilveraxe/Dungeon-Mapper/README.md

 **Steps to install/use:**

-1. Add the "DungeonMapper" script.
+1. Add the *"DungeonMapper"* script.
-2. Add the "DungeonMapperTextures".
+2. Add the *"DungeonMapperTextures"* script.
-3. Add the "DungeonMapperDoors".
+3. Add the *"DungeonMapperDoors"* script.
 4. Enter the command "!DungeonMapper."
-5. Place a "check" in the "in bar" option for the macro named "♦1-Dungeon-Mapper."
+5. Place a *"check"* in the *"in bar"* option for the macro named *"♦1-Dungeon-Mapper."*
-6. Click that macro once it shows up and use the chat pane user interface.
+6. Click that macro once it shows up and use the chat pane User Interface.
-7. Click it any time in the future to bring up the chat pane user interface.
+7. Click it any time in the future to bring up the chat pane User Interface.

 **Note:** Script edits the map with the "player bookmark."